philliphungerford/ndarc-point-dashboard/README.md

 # ndarc-point-dashboard
 A shiny app dashboard that shows a novel way of presenting longitudinal data.

-## Notes:
-This is for tracking what I have to do and what I have done on a given day ('release-notes' if you will).

-## Tasks:

-### To do:
-- [ ] Summarize data for security
-- [ ] Publish / host test

-### Completed:
-- [x] Fix data dictionary display, similar to measures fix
-- [x] Draft design of dashboard
-- [x] Create app layout and functions

-### 2020-09-02

-- Added a small amount of detailing explaining what is available on each tab after each title.
-- Fixed shape of data dictionary and its values by making the font smaller
-- Added breif explanation of ORBIT with reference for ORBIT plots.

-### 2020-08-26

-- Created notes document to track what I have been doing and what I need to do for this dashboard.
-Added overall to do's to keep track of what I need to do.
-Updated hyperlinks in **Acknowledgements** using:

-<pre><code>p("For more details about the POINT study visit: ", a("POINT study details", href="https://ndarc.med.unsw.edu.au/project/point-study-pain-and-opioids-treatment"))
-</code></pre>

-- Also updated the overview with more value boxes and POINT image.

-### 2020-08-25

-- Noticed issues with measures table extending and being cut-off in the browser.
-Adjusted the size of the table outputs to fix this.

-# OVERVIEW
 ## Introduction
 This shiny app dashboard demonstrates a novel way to present your data to the world.
-This dashboard is based on a six year prospective study of those using pharmaceutical opioids to treat chronic non-cancer pain.
+This dashboard is based on a six year prospective study of those using pharmaceutical opioids to treat chronic non-cancer pain.*

 ## Sections
 The POINT project had distinct questions relating to various components of the participant's life.
 These were sectioned into separate tabs for exploration.